Hi, I’m Deborah Keene

 I became a yoga teacher back in the 80’s when I realized my yoga practice was helping me to deal with these struggles and to feel more joy and ease in daily living.
 I was first introduced to Ayurveda around that same time and began incorporating Ayurvedic principles to all of my teachings.
 I now know how it feels to be happy, calm, and content within myself and I am excited to share what I have learned along the way.

-I have experienced firsthand the differences these changes have made in my mood, the way I look, the way I feel, the energy I have, how I am in the world, and how much more joyful and at peace I am.
+Over the past 36 years I have applied the teachings and practices of Yoga and Ayurveda to my own life.
+I have slowly made dietary and lifestyle changes to support my own unique mind/body type.I have experienced firsthand the differences these changes have made in my mood, the way I look, the way I feel, the energy I have, how I am in the world, and how much more joyful and at peace I am.
 I have dedicated most of my life to the studies and practices of India’s healing systems and I continue to feel that it is my life’s purpose to share what I learn along the way.
 I remain committed to helping others realize their beauty within so they can feel the joy and ease which is their birthright.

 I am fortunate that I live in a beautiful place surrounded by nature with my children and grandchildren living right near by.
 I love spending time with my family, being outside, gardening, dancing, hiking, my work, and all things horses.